Adam Kronus

-Adam Kronus (born 29 July 2002) is a Czech footballer who currently plays as a winger for FC Zbrojovka Brno.
+Adam Kronus (born 29 July 2002) is a Czech footballer who currently plays as a winger for Czech National Football League club Karviná.

 Career

 He made his senior league debut for Viktoria Plzeň on 29 October 2022 in a Czech First League 3–0 win at Zlín.
 On 1 November 2022 he started the UEFA Champions League home match against Barcelona, where he replaced Václav Pilař in the 88th minute.
 The match ended in a loss 0–2.

+On 2 July 2026, Kronus signed a multi-year contract with Czech National Football League club Karviná.